 - If there has been more than five incorrect attempts to answer your security question, your account will be disabled.

 - You will still be able to log into myUFV, but access to certain personal confidential areas (i.e. your grades, your registration details, etc.) will be restricted.

-- If your account is disabled, your password can be reset by the Office of the Registrar or the IT Services Help Desk.
+- If your account is disabled, your password can be reset by the Office of the Registrar or the IT Service Desk.